happner/happn-cluster-benchmark/README.md

-# happn-cluster-conductor
+# happn-cluster-benchmark

-Conduct a set of cluster nodes to perform benchmark activities and accumulate results to and from a central location.
+Conduct a set of cluster nodes (wokers) to perform benchmark activities and accumulate results to and from a central location (conductor).

 ## Setup